 The Great Library in Alexandria aimed to be the repository of all man’s collected wisdom since the beginning of time.
 Or, at least, since the beginning of writing.
 Under the rule of their Macedonian captors, all named Ptolemy or Cleopatra, the city and the library flourished–then burned.
 In fact, it may have burned three times, entirely or in part.
 If only we had the precious contents of that library.
 What could they tell us?

-This is my starting point for my upcoming novel, The Gold Box.
+This is my starting point for my upcoming novel, The Call of the Scarab.